leaningtech/labs/sites/browserpod/src/content/docs/12-guides/03-hosting.md

 description: Cross-origin isolation for BrowserPod (COOP and COEP)
 ---

+This guide shows how to configure cross-origin isolation headers for hosting a BrowserPod app, with examples for both Vite (development) and nginx (production) setups.

 BrowserPod requires **cross-origin isolation**, which depends on two headers:

 - `Cross-Origin-Opener-Policy: same-origin`